What Does a Marketing Manager Do? A Guide

 Technical skills, particularly with project management, email marketing, SEO, and presentation software, can equip you to complete tasks more efficiently.

-Leadership skills help you motivate marketing team members and delegate tasks to the right people.
+Leadership skills help motivate marketing team members and delegate tasks to the right people.

+Read more: 4 Ps of Marketing: What They Are and How to Use Them

 Explore whether a career in marketing might be right for you by taking an introductory course in the field.
-Learn the fundamentals with Introduction to Marketing from the University of Pennsylvania or develop your content marketing skills with The Strategy of Content Marketing from UC Davis.
+Learn the basics with Fundamentals of Marketing Strategy from the University of London or develop your branding skills with Brand Management: Aligning Business, Brand, and Behaviour, also from the University of London.

 You don’t need a job to start earning experience.
 Put your skills to use by marketing yourself, finding an internship within a marketing department, or offering your marketing services to a non-profit group.

 Your portfolio should be a selection of your best work in the field.
-You can start building content for your portfolio whilst developing new skills by completing a Guided Project designed to finish in under two hours.
-Here are some options to get you started:
+You can start building content for your portfolio whilst developing new skills by completing a Guided Project, designed to be completed in under two hours.
+A few options to get you started include Create a Business Marketing Brand Kit Using Canva and Use Canva to Create Social Media Visuals for Business.

-Marketing management is an in-demand field, with marketing, media, advertising, PR, and sales recruitment expected to grow by 29 per cent [3].
-Companies want to increase their market shares and turn to marketing managers to help them reach those goals.
+Marketing management is an in-demand field in India, with vacancies growing across marketing fields.
+Companies want to increase their market share and turn to marketing managers to help them reach those goals.

-Since many management roles require work experience, many marketing managers start as sales representatives, PR specialists, marketing specialists, or marketing coordinators before moving into management positions.
+Since many management roles require work experience, many marketing managers start out as sales representatives, public relations specialists, brand managers, or marketing coordinators before moving into management positions.
 As you earn experience and further your education, you can set your sights on roles like VP of marketing or chief marketing officer.

 If a career in marketing aligns with your interests, get job-ready in as little as six months, even with no prior experience, by completing the Google Digital Marketing and E-Commerce Professional Certificate.
-Learn in-demand marketing skills such as running ad campaigns, reaching your ideal customer, and tracking reach through analytics tools.
-You’ll also learn to use marketing tools like Google Analytics, Mailchimp, and Google Ads.
+Learn in-demand marketing skills such as running ad campaigns, reaching your ideal customer and tracking reach through analytics tools, and using marketing tools such as Google Analytics, Mailchimp, and Google Ads.

 Editorial Team